 Many friends asked me how I managed so much pain during this race.

 First of all, I want to tell you that I’m not proud of this.
 A lot of this pain could have been avoided.
 I did a huge mistake (wearing the wrong type of shoes) and I paid the price.
 So I don’t take any extra credit for finishing the race with blood in my shoes.
 On the contrary.
 I could have finished this race with at least one and a half hour earlier (and no injury), if it wasn’t for that stupid mistake and if I would took the time to get some proper long distance running shoes.
 A large part of the injuring came from improper equipment, so after the dust settled, I did some research.
-Here are a few links about running gear, running nutrition and supplements, and even gifts for runners (yes, that’s a thing).
-Also, if you’re curious about minimalistic running shoes (which are a thing too, apparently, you can read more here).
+Here are is a link about running gear.

 But, back to the pain management, I can tell you upfront that it wasn’t only one way to cope with.
 There were many, and not all of them worked at the same time.